 - 1. Distract Pretend to be a friend, ask for the time, cause a distraction, be creative. - 2.
-Delegate Find someone in a position of authority (e.g., bartender, event organiser) and ask them to intervene. - 3.
+Delegate Find someone in a position of authority (e.g. venue or event staff) and ask them to intervene. - 3.
 Document Watch and witness, write down or film the harassment, provide the footage to the victim and never post it online or use it without their permission. - 4.
 Delay Comfort the harassed person after the incident and acknowledge that the behavior was wrong.
 Be a friend. - 5.
 Direct Speak up and call the harasser out, then turn your attention to the person being harassed.
-If they respond, ignore them; don't escalate.
-Only use direct as a last resort to prevent violence.
+If the harasser responds, ignore them; don't escalate.
+Only use direct as a last resort to avoid violence.
 Your safety and that of the person being harassed come first.